altf4/SmashBot/Readme.md

     The CPU only runs on Linux.
 Under the hood, we use a named pipe input system to Dolphin, which is *nix only.
 There are no plans to make a Windows port.
 If we're going to spend time porting, it's going to be to a Gamecube/Wii.

+7. **I found a bug.
+How can I help?**

+    Hey thanks, that's awesome!
+For starters, make sure you can reliably reproduce the bug.
+Then go ahead and make an Issue on GitHub at https://github.com/altf4/cpu-level-11/issues.
+If you want to be even MORE awesome, run the AI with the "--debug" flag and upload the CSV file it gives you along with the issue.
+That CSV contains a full breakdown of the AI's state at each frame, so we can easily pinpoint what went wrong and where.

 ##Rough Setup Steps:

 ###Works on: Ubuntu 15.04 (Maybe others, but that's all I've tested)